Flexiana/framework/doc/interceptors.md

 ## muuntaja

-Encoding the request, decoding response based on request's Accept and Content-type headers
+Decodes the request and encodes the response based on request's Accept and Content-type headers

 ## session

-On `:enter` Inject session-data based on headers, cookies or query params session-id, or short circuits execution with invalid or missing session
+On `:enter`, either injects session-data based on headers, cookies or query params' session-id, or short circuits execution with invalid or missing session responses.

 On `:leave` updates session storage with session-data from state.

 ## protected-session

-Same behavior like [session](#session), but gets two path parameters, one to protect, and one to exclude.
-For example for protecting `/api/*` except `/api/login`.
+Same behavior as [session](#session), with the addition of getting two path parameters, one to protect, and one to exclude.
+For example

 ```clojure
 (sessions/protected-session "/api" "/login")